linyimin-bupt/shell-learning/docs/Part-4-Commands/Chapter-12-filtera-commandsand-program.md

 A tool for extracting fields from files.It is similar to the `print $N` command set in `awk`, but more limited.It may be simpler to use `cut` in a script than `awk`.
 Particularly important are the -d(delimiter) and -f(field specifier) options.

+- paste

+Tool for merging together different files into a single,multiple-column file.In combination with `cut`,useful for creating system log files.

+- head

+Lists the beginning of a file to stdout.The default is 10 lines, but a different number can be specified.The command has a number of interesting options.